richardanaya/wasm-module/webidl.md

 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number that represents a handle to a EventHandler
+target | number | A number that represents a handle to a Document *output* | number | A number that represents a handle to a EventHandler
 ## `Document_get_onfullscreenerror`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number that represents a handle to a EventHandler
+target | number | A number that represents a handle to a Document *output* | number | A number that represents a handle to a EventHandler

 ## `Document_exitPointerLock(instance)`
 Argument | Type | description